Onufriev-Lab/GBION_tutorial/README.md

 `tleap -f tleap.script`

-After running the script you should get 3 new files in the working directory: nuc.top nuc.crd and nuc.pdb.
-First one is a topology file of the system you created, it contains parameters required for MD simulation that define energies of all the interactions, second one contains the initial coordinates of the system.
+Upon executing the script for nucleosome simulation using the implicit solvent/explicit ions model, you will generate three new files in your working directory: `nuc.top`, `nuc.crd` and `nuc.pdb`.
+The first file is the system's topology file, detailing the parameters essential for molecular dynamics simulation, including interaction energies.
+The second file includes the initial coordinates of your system.
 You can visualize the result using CHIMERA.
 Just open the `dna.pdb` file using the program.
 You should see a picture like this:
 ![./Pictures/nucleosome_stretched_ions_all.png](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Pictures/nucleosome_stretched_ions_all.png) ![./Pictures/nucleosome_stratched_ions_part.png](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Pictures/nucleosome_stretched_ions_part.png)
 Both are the fugures of the same system, at the second some ions are hidden for clarity.

 #### 2. Preparing file with restraints

 Since the system is simulated in implicit water there is no periodic boundary conditions for the system.
-Thus, ions will diffuse away from the nucleosome, being not anchored to the molecule simulated.
+This can not prevent anions diffusing away from the nucleosome since they aren't anchored to the molecule.
 Here we use standard practice implemented into AMBER package, defining the restraints that are applied to a pair of atoms.
 Use the file `disang.py` (available via ([link](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Files/disang.py))) to prepare the restraints.

 To run the generation of the file, type in command line: